What is climate sensitivity?

 The sensitivity of a Gray-Body Earth

-is the albedo.
 Moreover, because Earth is not a perfect black body, it is not a perfect emitter.
-Its emissivity ε is less than unity, and the total energy output is:
+Its emissivity ε is less than unity, and the total energy output is: $$ P_{out} = 4 \pi R^2 \epsilon \sigma T^4. $$ The equilibrium now gives:

 - This is the often quoted "Black-Body" sensitivity, whereas in fact it is the sensitivity obtained for a Gray Earth, namely, after the albedo is taken into consideration.